microsoft/Windows-IoT-Samples/AppServiceBlinky/CPP/README.md

+---
+page_type: sample
+urlFragment: appservice-blinky
+languages:
+  - csharp
+  - cpp
+products:
+  - Windows 10
+  - Windows IoT
+  - Windows 10 IoT Enterprise
+description: Create a simple Blinky app service and connect a LED to your Windows IoT Enterprise device.
+---

 # Using an app service to blink an LED
 We’ll create a simple Blinky [app service](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) and connect a LED to your Windows IoT Enterprise device (Up-Board).
 We'll also create a simple app service client that blinks the LED.
-Be aware that the GPIO APIs are only available on Windows IoT Enterprise, so this sample cannot run on your desktop.
+Be aware that the GPIO APIs are only available on the board, so this sample cannot run on your desktop.

 ## Set up your hardware
 ___